invertase/react-native-firebase/docs/messaging/usage/index.md

 // Use `addCustomPropsToUserProps` to pass in props for initialization of your app
 // Or pass in `nil` if you have none as per below example
-// For `withLaunchOptions` please pass in `launchOptions` object NSMutableDictionary * appProperties = [RNFBMessagingModule addCustomPropsToUserProps:nil withLaunchOptions:launchOptions];
+// For `withLaunchOptions` please pass in `launchOptions` object NSDictionary *appProperties = [RNFBMessagingModule addCustomPropsToUserProps:nil withLaunchOptions:launchOptions];

 // Find the `RCTRootView` instance and update the `initialProperties` with your `appProperties` instance RCTRootView *rootView = [[RCTRootView alloc] initWithBridge:bridge